usnistgov/OSCAL/docs_jekyll_uswds/content/documentation/index.md

 An OSCAL catalog is a set of closely related OSCAL controls.
 The catalog for NIST Special Publication (SP) 800-53 Revision 4 defines all NIST SP 800-53 controls.
 There would be a separate catalog for the controls from ISO 27002.
 An OSCAL catalog may simply define controls, or it may also organize those controls.
 Sections can be defined to partition a catalog, with each section containing one or more references to controls or control groups.
 A group references related controls or control groups.

 ## Profiles

 An OSCAL profile is a set of security requirements, where meeting each requirement necessitates implementing one or more security controls.
-Also called a baseline or overlay, examples of profiles include the control baselines in NIST SP 800-53, the FedRAMP baselines, and the PCI DSS requirements.
+Commonly referred to as a baseline or overlay, examples of profiles include the control baselines in NIST SP 800-53, the FedRAMP baselines, and the PCI DSS requirements.

 The figure below is an example of what OSCAL is doing with catalogs and profiles.
 This example represents the NIST SP 800-53 low baseline, which is a profile in OSCAL nomenclature.
 The profile is effectively indicating which controls from the NIST SP 800-53 catalog are required to be compliant with the profile (NIST SP 800-53 low baseline).
-Using OSCAL formats for these makes the mappings between the control catalog and the profile explicit and machine readable.
+Using OSCAL formats for these baselines makes the mappings between the control catalog and the profile explicit and machine readable.
 A single profile can reference controls in multiple catalogs.
 OSCAL will allow profiles to be generated using the same interoperable format regardless of which catalogs are being used.

 <img src="/assets/img/profile-catalog-mapping-trivial-example.png" alt="profile-catalog-mapping" width="800" />